Home SkinAcne Can Antibiotics Cause Acne? Uncovering The Truth About Antibiotics And Acne

 In addition to these common side effects, long-term use of antibiotics can lead to more serious health problems, such as liver damage, kidney damage, an increased risk of cancer, and, as mentioned, antibiotic resistance.

-If you are experiencing any of these side effects or are concerned about the potential risks of long-term antibiotic use, it’s important to speak with your doctor or dermatologist, including through Canada online dermatology services.
-They may be able to recommend alternative treatments for acne that are less likely to cause side effects or antibiotic resistance.
+If you are experiencing any of these side effects or are concerned about the potential risks of long-term antibiotic use, it’s important to speak with your doctor or dermatologist.
+They may be able to recommend alternative treatments for acne, such as topical treatments or lifestyle changes, that are less likely to cause side effects or antibiotic resistance.

 Alternative Treatments for Acne